Volbrecht Nagel: Writings

 In 1898, Nagel wrote a book called Christian Baptism.
 He wrote many songs and hymns in Malayalam that are sung even today by all Christian denominations.
 Nagel is regarded with great esteem by the Malayalee Christian community for all his work in bringing the Gospel to Kerala.
+He wrote an article called 'The visible church' which includes an account of his own conversion.

 Malayalam hymns

 Nagel's mother tongue was German.
 He became fluent in Malayalam and composed hymns in that language, which are still used in church services.

 A few of the hymns in Malayalam and their translations in English are given below: